-How much will it cost to move from Phoenix to Las Vegas?
+How much will it cost to move from Chicago to Seattle?

 Quick Answer: The average cost to move from Chicago to Seattle is $2,800-$4,400 depending on the size, route, and timing of the move.
-Hiring a professional moving company will be on the more expensive side.
+Hiring a Chicago to Seattle moving company will be on the more expensive side.
 Renting a truck or using a moving container will save you money but also require a lot more work.

 Get an even better idea of your particular moving cost using them moving cost estimator.